j0hnys/trident/README.md

 3. `php artisan migrate`
 4. `php artisan trident:generate:workflow_restful_crud DemoProcess`

-In the end of this process a new controller with restful CRUD functions will be created and placed in `app/Http/Controllers/Trident` a new resource will be created in `routes/trident.php` behind the native authentication middleware, a new model in `app/Models`, a new policy for this process will be created and placed in `app/Policies/Trident` and a new exception class in `app/Trident/Workflows/Exceptions`, a new set of validation (FormRequests) will be created and placed in `app/Trident/Workflows/Validations`, a new repository in `app/Trident/Workflows/Repositories`, a new logic for this process in `app/Trident/Workflows/Logic` and finally a new business logic in `app/Trident/Business/Logic`
+In the end of this process the following will be created:
+- a new controller with restful CRUD functions will and placed in `app/Http/Controllers/Trident`
+- a new resource in `routes/trident.php` behind the native authentication middleware
+- a new model in `app/Models`, a new policy for this process and placed in `app/Policies/Trident`
+- a new exception class in `app/Trident/Workflows/Exceptions`
+- a new set of validation (FormRequests) and placed in `app/Trident/Workflows/Validations`
+- a new repository in `app/Trident/Workflows/Repositories`
+- a new logic for this process in `app/Trident/Workflows/Logic`
+- finally a new business logic in `app/Trident/Business/Logic`

 If we want to add a new function in the process, let's say a new feature we execute: